satya-thirumani/shark-tank-india/README.md

 - Net Margin - Net margin/profit of company, in percentages

+- EBITDA - Earnings Before Interest, Taxes, Depreciation, and Amortization

-- Cash Burn - In loss; burning/paying money from their pocket
+- Cash Burn - In loss in current year; burning/paying money from their pocket (yes/no)

 - SKUs - Stock Keeping Units or number of varieties, at the time of pitch

-- Has Patents - Pitcher has Patents (filed/granted), at the time of pitch
+- Has Patents - Pitcher has Patents/Intellectual property (filed/granted), at the time of pitch

+- Bootstrapped - Startup is bootstrapped or not (yes/no/funded)

+- Part of Match off - Competition between two similar brands, pitched at same time

 - Original Ask Amount - Original Ask Amount, in lakhs INR